Background of Western Medical Treatment

 Serious Side Effects

-Numerous serious side effects can occur, including Cushing's syndrome, moon face, cardiomegaly, hypertension, diabetes, osteoporosis, depression, memory loss, hair loss, hypertrichosis, skin stretch marks and thinning, skin ulcers, bruising due to vascular weakness, purpura, menstrual irregularities, and secondary adrenal insufficiency.
+Numerous serious side effects occur, including Cushing's syndrome, moon face, cardiomegaly, hypertension, diabetes, osteoporosis, depression, memory loss, hair loss, hirsutism, skin stretch marks and thinning, skin ulcers, bruising due to vascular weakening, purpura, menstrual irregularities, and secondary adrenal insufficiency.

 Immunosuppressive Drug